k21971/CrecelleHack/doc/variantfixes.md

 ## Monster AI

+### General
+- Incorporated Slash'Em's traitor system, but updated to 3.7.
+- Monsters will slather items with cans of grease if the player is polymorphed into a relevant form.

 ### Elberething
 - Elves and princes can engrave Elbereth to ward off the player.
   - TODO: Forbid ranged attacks while on Elbereth?
   - TODO: Intentionally break Elbereth when player hp is low?
   - TODO: Elbereth vanishment?

 ### Pathfinding
 - Some monsters will avoid following the player into chokepoints.
 - Monsters will only flee from the player if they could conceivably outrun them.
-### General
-- Incorporated Slash'Em's traitor system, but updated to 3.7.
-- Monsters will slather items with cans of grease if the player is polymorphed into a relevant form.

 ## Spellcasting

+## Monster Spells
 - Different monsters have different spell lists.
 - Many existing spells take advantage of the floor coating system.
 - Cure self now heals additional hp for high-level monsters.

-## Monster Spells
+## New Monster Spells
 - Grease
   - Makes the player's hands greasy.
   - Distributes oil on nearby squares.